aiverify-foundation/aiverify/docs/getting-started/docker-setup.md

 3. Unzip `setup-aiverify.zip`.

-4. Your folder structure should look like this.
+4. The folder structure should look like this.
 ```
 <working directory>/
-├── aiverify/
+├── setup-aiverify/
     ├── aiverify-dev
     └── aiverify-user
         ├── DockerFile